 A contractor should not expect the whole payment up front, nor should you part with the complete amount.
-It is reasonable to place a 10%-15% deposit, with increments paid based on certain milestones, which should be understood prior the start of the job.
+It is reasonable to place a 10%-15% deposit, with increments paid based on certain milestones, which should be understood before the start of the job.

 As for the final payment, you should not feel pressured.
-Make sure you are completely satisfied with the work, even scheduling it after the final work is complete to ensure there are no issues that crop up.
+Make sure you are completely satisfied with the work, even scheduling it after the last work is complete to ensure there are no issues that crop up.

 Put it in writing

 The work details, along with the payment schedule should be put in writing.
 The more detailed, the better it is for you.
-Not only does it protect you, it prevents misunderstanding.
+Not only does it protect you, but it also prevents misunderstanding.
 It should have the start date, completion date, description of the job, materials to be used (be specific), proof of liability insurance, total cost, and a payment schedule.

-It looks so easy on HGTV’s hit show, the Property Brothers.
+It looks so natural on HGTV’s hit show, the Property Brothers.
 They convince someone to buy a fixer-upper, and always manage to complete the project on time and within the budget.
 In reality, unless you have a direct line to the Scott brothers, finding the right contractor is challenging.
 We hope we have provided a roadmap to make it easier.